lyind/handbork/content/docs/dev-and-releng/app-developer-processes/adding_app_to_appcatalog.md

 ## Related documentation

-- A lot of more detailed processes are documented already [on the intranet]({{< relref "/docs/dev-and-releng/app-developer-processes/_index.md" >}})
+- A lot of more detailed processes are documented already [on the handbook]({{< relref "/docs/dev-and-releng/app-developer-processes/_index.md" >}})
 - [Adding Readmes and Icons to Apps in Happa]({{< relref "/docs/dev-and-releng/app-developer-processes/apps_in_happa.md" >}}) describes the process of adding a Readme and an app icon to your new app
 - [Quality bars for Managed Apps](https://intranet.giantswarm.io/docs/dev-and-releng/app-developer-processes/application-quality-bars/) contain hints how to make your app fit for being a managed app
 - [Kubernetes Annotations and Labels in `giantswarm/fmt`](https://github.com/giantswarm/fmt/blob/master/kubernetes/annotations_and_labels.md) contain some commonly used annotations and labels in kubernetes resources
-- [App Release Checklist](https://intranet.giantswarm.io/docs/organizational-structure/teams/cabbage/app-release-checklist) contains hints and guidelines on what to do when releasing any Managed App
+- [App Release Checklist](https://intranet.giantswarm.io/docs/dev-and-releng/app-developer-processes/app-release-checklist/) contains hints and guidelines on what to do when releasing any Managed App
 - [Creating container registries for retagger](https://intranet.giantswarm.io/docs/dev-and-releng/container-registry/)
 - [CircleCI Intranet page](https://intranet.giantswarm.io/docs/dev-and-releng/ci/circle-ci/)
 - [MatchLabels are immutable]({{< relref "/docs/dev-and-releng/app-developer-processes/matchlabels-are-immutable.md" >}})